Habsburg Spain: Beginnings of the empire (1504–1521)

 Spain was now in personal union under Ferdinand II of Aragon.
-As undisputed ruler in most of the Peninsula, Ferdinand adopted a more aggressive policy than he had as Isabella's husband, going on to crystallize his long-running designs over Navarre into a full-blown invasion led initially by a Castilian military expedition, and supported later by Aragonese troops (1512).
-He also attempted to enlarge Spain's sphere of influence in Italy, strengthening it against France.
-As ruler of Aragon, Ferdinand had been involved in the struggle against France and the Republic of Venice for control of Italy; these conflicts became the center of Ferdinand's foreign policy as king.
-Ferdinand's first investment of Spanish forces came in the War of the League of Cambrai against Venice, where the Spanish soldiers distinguished themselves on the field alongside their French allies at the Battle of Agnadello (1509).
-Only a year later, Ferdinand joined the Holy League against France, seeing a chance at taking both Naples—to which he held a dynastic claim—and Navarre, which was claimed through his marriage to Germaine of Foix.
-The war was less of a success than that against Venice, and in 1516 France agreed to a truce that left Milan under French control and recognized Spanish hegemony in northern Navarre.
-Ferdinand would die later that year.
+As undisputed ruler in most of the Peninsula, Ferdinand adopted a more aggressive policy than he had as Isabella's husband, escalating his longstanding designs on Navarre into a full-blown invasion, initially led by a Castilian military expedition and later supported by Aragonese troops (1512).

+He also attempted to enlarge Spain's sphere of influence in Italy to strengthen it against France.
+As ruler of Aragon, Ferdinand had fought France and Venice for control of Italy.
+These conflicts became the center of Ferdinand's foreign policy as king.
+In the War of the League of Cambrai against Venice, Spanish soldiers distinguished themselves on the field alongside their French allies at the Battle of Agnadello (1509).
+A year later, Ferdinand joined the Holy League against France, seeing a chance at taking both Naples and Navarre, which he claimed by blood and marriage respectively.
+The war was less successful than the one against Venice, and a truce in 1516 gave Milan to France and recognized Spanish hegemony in northern Navarre.

-Ferdinand's death led to the ascension of young Charles to the throne as Charles I of Castile and Aragon, effectively founding the monarchy of Spain.
-His Spanish inheritance included all the Spanish possessions in the New World and around the Mediterranean.
-Upon the death of his Habsburg father in 1506, Charles had inherited the Netherlands and Franche-Comté, growing up in Flanders.
+Ferdinand's death later that year led to the ascension of young Charles to both Spanish thrones as Charles I of Castile and Aragon, further solidifying the monarchy of Spain.
+His inheritance included all the Spanish possessions in the New World and around the Mediterranean.
+Upon the death of his Habsburg father in 1506, Charles had inherited the Habsburg Netherlands and Franche-Comté, growing up in Flanders.
 In 1519, with the death of his paternal grandfather Maximilian I, Charles inherited the Habsburg territories in Germany, and was duly elected as Holy Roman Emperor that year.
 His mother Joanna remained titular queen of Castile until her death in 1555, but due to her mental health and worries of her being proposed as an alternative monarch by opposition (as happened in the Revolt of the Comuneros), Charles kept her imprisoned.